kyma-project/kyma/docs/serverless-v2/08-04-trigger-function-with-event.md

 > **CAUTION:** Before you follow steps in this section and send a sample event, bear in mind that it will be propagated to all services subscribed to this event type.

-To test if the Trigger CR is properly connected to the lambda:
+To test if the Trigger CR is properly connected to the function:

-1. Change the lambda's code to:​
+1. Change the function's code to:​

     ```js
     module.exports = {